junxit/us-congress-bills-109/bill.md

 ## Preamble

 - Whereas the United States and Nepal have longstanding ties of friendship and good relations, and since contributing as Nepal’s first bilateral aid donor in January 1951, the United States has contributed more than $1,400,000,000 bilaterally and multilaterally to Nepal;
-- Whereas it is the policy of the United States to prevent a Maoist takeover of Nepal in order to achieve important United States regional and bilateral goals, including preventing the spread of terror, enhancing regional stability, promoting democracy, and protecting United States citizens in Nepal;
+- Whereas it is the policy of the United States to support sustained peace and democracy in Nepal in order to achieve important United States regional and bilateral goals, including preventing the spread of terror, enhancing regional stability, promoting democracy worldwide, and protecting United States citizens in Nepal;
-- Whereas the Maoist insurgency, along with the violence of the security forces, in Nepal has killed approximately 13,000 people since 1996, and the insurgency continues to undermine political stability and the prospects for economic development in the country;
+- Whereas the conflict in Nepal has claimed approximately 13,000 lives since 1996, and the insurgency continues to undermine political stability and the prospects for economic development in the country;
-- Whereas after three weeks of mass pro-democracy protests organized by the Seven-Party Alliance and the Maoists, King Gyanendra reinstated the parliament, which reconvened on April 28, 2006; and
+- Whereas after three weeks of mass pro-democracy protests organized by the Seven-Party Alliance and the Communist Party of Nepal-Maoist, King Gyanendra reinstated the parliament, which reconvened on April 28, 2006; and
-- Whereas the United States supports the Seven-Party Alliance Government’s efforts to bring peace to Nepal, hold elections for a constituent assembly, and write a new constitution: Now, therefore, be it
+- Whereas the United States supports the Government of Nepal’s efforts to bring permanent peace and democracy to Nepal: Now, therefore, be it

 That—